You’re invited to Typeforum 2024! 📣

 newchurn8.png

-To make sure that the follow-up question is only shown when relevant, open Branching & calculations from the Logic tab in the right-hand sidebar of the Typeform Create panel.
+To make sure that the follow-up question is only shown when relevant, open Branching, segmentation and calculations from the Logic tab in the right-hand sidebar of the Typeform Create panel.
 Set up a Logic rule like so:

 Repeat this process with any other follow-up questions you might have.